juddzilla/step0/README.md

 ### Available Flags

 - `--workspace <workspace name>`
-- `--react`
-- `--postgres`
+- `--suite <suite name>`

 If no flag is provided, the default installation are the 'devDependencies' at the root of the git repo

 ### Examples

-`$ npx github:juddzilla/step0 install --react --workspace Web-Client` Installs the React dependencies in the Web-Client workspace.
+`$ npx github:juddzilla/step0 install --type react --workspace Web-Client` Installs the React dependencies in the Web-Client workspace.

-`$ npx github:juddzilla/step0 install --postgres --workspace Database-Library` Installs the Postgres dependencies in the Database-Library workspace
+`$ npx github:juddzilla/step0 install --type postgres --workspace Database-Library` Installs the Postgres dependencies in the Database-Library workspace

 `$ npx github:juddzilla/step0 install`